RiccardoSilvestri/NetNote/README.md

 ## Binaries

-You can download the binaries in the [release](https://github.com/RiccardoSilvestri/UFS-02/releases/).
+You can download the binaries in the [release tab](https://github.com/RiccardoSilvestri/NetNote/releases).

 The executable for the client is available for all operating systems (must have `Java>=21`).